 At other schools, junior students who are interested in Performing Arts may feel ostracised due to their interests.
 Of course, the exact opposite is true at The McDonald College.
 Each day our students embrace Performing Arts.
 We have discovered that this translates into happy students who learn more effectively.

-The McDonald College Junior School works to the guidelines of NESA (NSW Education Standards Authority) and is fully accredited and registered to teach the Key Learning Areas as set out by the Board of Studies.
+The McDonald College Junior School works to the guidelines of NESA (NSW Education Standards Authority) and is fully accredited and registered to teach the Key Learning Areas as set out by their syllabus.

 - Science & Technology